-- (a) whether the problem requiring corrective action was identified by the NRC, identified by the licensee, or revealed through an event - (b) whether prior opportunities existed to identify the problem requiring corrective action, and if so, the age and number of those opportunities - (c) whether the problem was revealed as the result of a licensee self-monitoring effort, such as conducting an audit, a test, a surveillance, a design review, or troubleshooting
+- (a) whether the problem requiring corrective action was identified by the NRC, identified by the licensee, or revealed through an event - (b) whether prior opportunities existed to identify the problem requiring corrective action, and if so, the age and number of those opportunities - (c) whether the problem was revealed as the result of a licensee self-monitoring effort, such as conducting an audit, a test, a surveillance, a design review, or troubleshooting - (d) for a problem revealed through an event, the ease of discovery and the degree of licensee initiative in identifying the root\underlying cause of the problem and any associated violations - (e) for NRC-identified issues, whether the licensee would likely have identified the issue in the same time period if the NRC had not been involved - (f) for NRC-identified issues, whether the licensee should have identified the issue (and taken action) earlier

-- (d) for a problem revealed through an event, the ease of discovery and the degree of licensee initiative in identifying the root cause of the problem and any associated violations - (e) for NRC-identified issues, whether the licensee would likely have identified the issue in the same time period if the NRC had not been involved - (f) for NRC-identified issues, whether the licensee should have identified the issue (and taken action) earlier - (g) for cases in which the NRC identified the overall problem requiring corrective action (e.g., a programmatic issue), the degree of licensee initiative or lack of initiative in identifying the problem or problems requiring corrective action - 2.
-Although some cases may consider all of the above factors, the importance of each factor will vary based on the type of case, as discussed in the following general guidance: - (a) Licensee Identified-When a problem requiring corrective action is licensee identified (i.e., identified by the licensee before the problem results in an event), the NRC should normally give the licensee credit for actions related to identification, regardless of whether prior opportunities existed to identify the problem. - (b) Identified through an Event-When a problem requiring corrective action is identified through an event (i.e., the problem is self-revealing), the decision as to whether to give the licensee credit for actions related to identification normally should consider the ease of discovery, whether the event occurred as the result of a licensee's self-monitoring effort (i.e., whether the licensee was "looking for the problem"), the degree of licensee initiative in identifying the problem or problems requiring corrective action, and whether prior opportunities existed to identify the problem.
+- (g) for cases in which the NRC identified the overall problem requiring corrective action (e.g., a programmatic issue), consider the degree of licensee initiative or lack of initiative in identifying the underlying deficiency problem or problemsrequiring corrective action.
+[333] - Although some cases may consider all the above factors, the importance of each factor will vary based on the type of case, as discussed in the following general guidance: - (a) Licensee Identified-When-The NRC should normally give the licensee identification credit if a problem requiring corrective action is licensee identified (i.e., identified by the licensee (including a contractor for the licensee) before the problem results in an event), the NRC should normally give the licensee credit for actions related to identification, regardless of whether prior opportunities existed to identify the problem.
+If a licensee has identified an issue, identification credit should be considered even if the licensee has not formally characterized it as a "violation."
+Licensee identification can occur during licensee self-monitoring efforts, such as conducting an audit (including self-audits, or third-party audits initiated by the licensee), a test, a surveillance, a design review, or troubleshooting.
+[334] - (b) Identified through an Event-When a problem requiring corrective action is identified through an event (i.e., the problem is self-revealing), the decision as to whether to give the licensee credit for actions related to identification normally should consider: (1) the ease of discovery, (2) whether the event occurred as the result of a licensee's self-monitoring effort (i.e., whether the licensee was "looking for the problem"), (3) the degree of licensee initiative in identifying the problem or problems requiring corrective action, and (4) whether prior opportunities existed to identify the problem.

 Any of these considerations may be overriding if particularly noteworthy or particularly egregious.
 For example, if the event occurred as the result of conducting a surveillance or similar self-monitoring effort (i.e., the licensee was looking for the problem), the licensee should normally be given credit for identification.
-Even if the problem was easily discovered (e.g., revealed by a large spill of liquid), the NRC may choose to give credit because noteworthy licensee effort was exerted in discovering the root cause and associated violations, or simply because no prior opportunities, for example, procedural cautions, post-maintenance testing, quality control failures, readily observable parameter trends, or repeated or locked-in annunciator warnings) existed to identify the problem.
+Even if the problem was easily discovered (e.g., revealed by a large spill of liquid), the NRC may choose to give credit because noteworthy licensee effort was exerted in discoveringidentifying the rectunderlying cause and associated violations, or eimplyextent of conditions, or because no reasonable prior opportunities, for example, (e.g., procedural cautions, postmaintenance testing, quality control failures, readily observable parameter trends, or repeated or locked-in annunciator warnings, or industry/manufacturer information) existed to identify the problem.
+[334]